 - old plastic bags

-- a medium bowl for tracing.
+- A medium bowl or plate for tracing a circle

-Some of you will be coming from our Panda Egg Paper Squishy video – you can download the Panda Egg Paper Squishy Template here!
+Some of you will be coming from our Panda Egg Paper Squishy tutorial video – you can download the Panda Egg Paper Squishy Template here!

 How to make a squishy from paper